Skip to Content

 Christensen, left, with former Active Transportation Alliance staffer Randy Warren, right.
 “Remembering my good friend George Christensen on All Saints Sunday,” Warren posted on Facebook.
 He took the photo at St. Mark’s Lutheran Church in Asheville, North Carolina.

-Note: This post includes images from the aftermath of a bike crash that may be disturbing.
+Note: This post includes images from the aftermath of a fatal bike crash that may be disturbing.

 The article is based on documents obtained by Sharon Hoyer.
 It was written by John Greenfield.

-Tragically, on Monday, April 22, 2024, Chicagoland lost one of its most adventurous travelers and writers, when a truck driver fatally struck George Christensen, 73, as he was bicycle touring in South Carolina.
-Christensen, a longtime Chicago bike messenger who wrote the travel blog George the Cyclist was renowned for his extensive two-wheeled travels all over the world, on every continent except Antarctica.
+Tragically, on Monday, April 22, 2024, Chicagoland lost one of its most adventurous bicycle travelers and writers, when a truck driver fatally struck George Christensen, 73, as he was touring in South Carolina.
+Christensen, a longtime Chicago bike messenger who wrote the travel blog George the Cyclist, was renowned for his extensive two-wheeled trips all over the world, on every continent except Antarctica.

 George Christensen, working as a bike messenger in the late 1990s or early 2000s at Monroe and La Salle streets in the Chicago Loop, looking south.
 Photo: John Greenfield